Fuel economy in aircraft: Procedures

 Operational procedures can save 35 kg fuel for every 10-minute reduction in use of the Auxiliary power unit (APU), 15 kg with a reduced flap approach and 30 kg with reduced thrust reversal on landing.
 Maintenance can also save fuel: 100 kg more fuel is consumed without an engine wash schedule; 50 kg with a 5 mm slat rigging gap, 40 kg with a 10 mm spoiler rigging gap, and 15 kg with a damaged door seal.

 Yield management allows the optimization of the load factor, benefiting the fuel efficiency, as is the air traffic management optimization.

 By taking advantage of wake updraft like migrating birds (biomimicry), Airbus believes an aircraft can save 5-10% of fuel by flying in formation, 1.5-2 nmi behind the preceding one.

-After A380s tests showing 12% savings, test flights were scheduled for 2020 with two A350s, before transatlantic flight trials with airlines in 2021.
+After Airbus A380 tests showing 12% savings, test flights were scheduled for 2020 with two Airbus A350s, before transatlantic flight trials with airlines in 2021.

 Certification for shorter separation is enabled by ADS-B in oceanic airspace, and the only modification required would be flight control systems software.

 Comfort would not be affected and trials are limited to two aircraft to reduce complexity but the concept could be expanded to include more.

-Commercial operations could begin in 2025 with airline schedule adjustments, and other manufacturers’ aircraft could be included.
+Commercial operations could begin in 2025 with airline schedule adjustments, and other manufacturers' aircraft could be included.

-While routes are up to 10% longer than necessary, modernized air traffic control systems using ADS-B technology like the FAA NEXTGEN or European SESAR could allow more direct routing, but there is resistance from air traffic controllers.
+While routes are up to 10% longer than necessary, modernized air traffic control systems using ADS-B technology like the FAA NextGen or European SESAR could allow more direct routing, but there is resistance from air traffic controllers.